General Repentance for Sexual Harassment and Abuse

 - What We Can Do

 If we know someone personally who has suffered harassment or abuse, we should pray about whether to approach them and offer our prayers and condolences.
 The same with perpetrators.
-In either event, we can still pray for them and for their healing by name.
+In either event, we can still pray for them and for their healing.

 - The Gift of Healing Prayer